grnydawn/errand/doc/source/intro.rst

 -------------------------------------------------------

 After errand is installed, create two source files in a folder shown below.
 And run Python as usual.
+The example assumes that at least one of CUDA compiler (nvcc) or HIP compiler (hipcc) is usuable on your system.

 ::